apollographql/rover/docs/source/ci-cd.md

 }
 ```
 ## Gitlab
-Since there isn't any official Docker image for Rover, we can use the `node:lts-alpine3.17` as a base image.
+Since there isn't any official Docker image for Rover, we can use the `debian:stable-slim` as a base image.
 All you need to do is fetch the source via cURL, add the executable to the PATH variable, then publish your subgraphs.

 ```
 push_subgraphs: